Lutf1sk/led/README.md

 CTRL+Vertical arrows moves up/down ```editor.vstep``` lines.

-ALT+Horizontal arrows moves to the next/previous bracket.
+ALT+Horizontal arrows moves left/right by half of the line length.

 ALT+Vertical arrows moves the cursor up half a page and centers the cursor.